track-asia/trackasia-native/platform/linux/README.md

 > I get an error `Error: Failed to open X display.` when I run this command.

-If you're setting up TrackAsia GL Native on a headless server (i.e. one without a display), you'll need to simulate an X server to do any rendering.
+If you're setting up Trackasia GL Native on a headless server (i.e. one without a display), you'll need to simulate an X server to do any rendering.

 ```bash
 xvfb-run -a ./build/bin/mbgl-render --style https://raw.githubusercontent.com/track-asia/demotiles/gh-pages/style.json --output out.png
 ```

-This should produce an `out.png` map tile image with the default TrackAsia styling from [the TrackAsia demo](https://track-asia.com/).
+This should produce an `out.png` map tile image with the default Trackasia styling from [the Trackasia demo](https://track-asia.com/).

 ![Sample image of world from mbgl-render command](/misc/sample-trackasia-style-mbgl-render-out.png)